nossie531/iter_chunk_ext/README.md

 📦 **[`itertools`][it_0] (Extra iterator tools)**

 * [`chunk_by`][it_1] - Creates an iterator for grouping.
-  (Access to each group in any order is achieved by memory allocation.)
+  (To access groups in any order requires heap memory allocation.)

 📦 **[`grouping_by`][gb_0] (Grouping hash map creator)**

 * [`grouping_by`][gb_1] - Creates hash map grouped by key.
-  (Memory allocation is required for use of hash maps.)
+  (Heap Memory allocation is required for use of hash maps.)

 ## Highlights